johnnyvi26/HeroProject-1/README.md

-# My Heroes & Villains
+# My Pokemon

-This is a project for people who want to know a few things about their favorite Super-Hero/Villain, by just simply searching for the name of whom they're interested in.
+This is a project for people who want to know a few things about their favorite pokemon, by just simply searching for the name of which poekemon they're interested in.
-In here, youll be able to find some information related to your hero like: powerstats, biography, appearances, where they work at(occupation/operation base), and character connection.
+In here, you'll be able to find some information related to your poekemon: powers, weight, height, and the type.
 All this will be displayed in your screen with a nice image of your characer.

 # Technologies Used.